AdobeDocs/experience-manager-screens.en/help/user-guide/experience-fragments-activation-omnichannel.md

 ### Implementing the Experience Fragment in an AEM Screens Project {#experience-fragments-implementation}

-Once you have created an Experience Fragment and leveraged in your AEM Screens project, **DemoProject** you can now enhance the experience fragment as per your requirements.
+When you have created an Experience Fragment and applied it in your AEM Screens project, **DemoProject** you can enhance the Experience Fragment as per your requirements.

 ### Increasing Text Size {#increasing-text-size}